NIST SP 800-171 Rev 3: What Changed and What It Means for CMMC

 More Requirements

 Rev 2 had 110 controls across 14 families.
-Rev 3 expands to 156 requirements across 17 families.
-Many existing controls were split into more granular requirements, and new requirements were added for threat areas that didn't exist (or weren't prioritized) when Rev 2 was written.
+Rev 3 consolidates and reorganizes these into 97 requirements across 17 families.
+While some controls were split into more granular requirements and new requirements were added, the overall structure was streamlined.
+It's a reduction in requirement count, not an expansion.

 Three New Control Families